malekhnovich/baseballDataVis/README.md

 Left-hand hitters might not be as strong and have a lower batting average than right-hand hitters, but they do hit more homeruns and hit for a higher average than both-hand hitters.

+<h2>Key Findings : Conclusion</h2>
+Weight and handedness are two significant factors in determining whether a baseball player is a good hitter both in terms of average and the number of homeruns that they hit.

 <h2>Design</h2>